 Burundi’s population was 11.18 million in 2018…

-…that’s around double the population of
+…that’s around double the population of Yorkshire.

 Residents here are known as Burundians.

 The capital is Bujumbura; it covers an area of 34 square miles (87 square kilometres) and had a population of 751,000 in 2015.